TaroEld/BBbuilder/README.md

 Like with Sublime Text, an editor project file will be created.
 This is placed in the `.vscode` folder.

 ## Example usage:
-Download and extract the program in a folder, say "C:\Users\USER\Desktop\bbbuilder".
+Download and extract the program in a folder, say `C:\BB Modding\bbbuilder`.
 Open cmd in this folder.
 A convenient way is to click the adress bar of file explorer, and write `cmd`.
 Write `bbbuilder.exe` into the terminal.
 The program will ask for the data path of battle brothers.
 For Steam users: